-If the process described in A9.7.5.2.4.1 results in the classification of Chronic Category 1, no further assessment is required, as the metal will be classified irrespective of any further information.
+If the process described in A9.7.5.2.4.1 results in classification as Chronic 1, no further assessment is required, as the metal will be classified irrespective of any further information.

 In all other cases, further data may have been generated through the dissolution/transformation test in order to show that the classification may be amended.
-If for substances classified Chronic Category 2, 3 or 4, the dissolved metal ion concentration at the low loading rate after a total period of 28 days is \leq long-term NOECs, then the classification is removed.
+If for substances classified as Chronic 2, 3 or 4, the dissolved metal ion concentration at the low loading rate after a total period of 28 days is \leq long-term NOECs, then the classification is removed.

-- A9.7.5.3 Classification strategy for metal compounds - A9.7.5.3.1 Where the $L(E)C{50}$ for the metal ions of concern is > 100 mg/l, the metal compounds need not be considered further in the classification scheme. - A9.7.5.3.2 If solubility $\geq L(E)C{50}$, classify on the basis of soluble ion. - A9.7.5.3.2.1 All metal compounds with a water solubility (either measured e.g. through 24-hour Dissolution Screening test or estimated e.g. from the solubility product) $\geq L(E)C{50}$ of the dissolved metal ion concentration are considered as readily soluble metal compounds.
+A9.7.5.3 Classification strategy for metal compounds

+A9.7.5.3.1 Where the $L(E)C{50}$ for the metal ions of concern is > 100 mg/l, the metal compounds need not be considered further in the classification scheme.

+A9.7.5.3.2 If solubility $\geq L(E)C{50}$, classify on the basis of soluble ion.

+A9.7.5.3.2.1 All metal compounds with a water solubility (either measured e.g. through 24-hour Dissolution Screening test or estimated e.g. from the solubility product) $\geq L(E)C{50}$ of the dissolved metal ion concentration are considered as readily soluble metal compounds.
 Care should be exercised for compounds whose solubility is close to the acute toxicity value as the conditions under which solubility is measured could differ significantly from those of the acute toxicity test.
-In these cases the results of the Dissolution Screening Test are preferred. - A9.7.5.3.2.2 Readily soluble metal compounds are classified on the basis of the $L(E)C{50}$ (corrected where necessary for molecular weight): - (a) If the $L(E)C{50}$ of the dissolved metal ion is ≤ 1 mg/l then classify Acute Category 1.
-Classify also as Chronic Category 1 unless there is evidence of both rapid partitioning from the water column and no bioaccumulation; - (b) If the $L(E)C{50}$ of the dissolved metal ion is >1 mg/l but \leq 10 mg/l then classify Acute Category 2.
-Classify also as Chronic Category 2 unless there is evidence of both rapid partitioning from the water column and no bioaccumulation; - (c) If the L(E)C50 of the dissolved metal ion is > 10 mg/l and ≤ 100 mg/l then classify Acute Category 3.
-Classify also as Chronic Category 3 unless there is evidence of both rapid partitioning from the water column and no bioaccumulation. - A9.7.5.3.3 If solubility $< L(E)C{50}$, classify default Chronic Category 4 - A9.7.5.3.3.1 In the context of the classification criteria, poorly soluble compounds of metals are defined as those with a known solubility (either measured e.g. through 24-hour Dissolution Screening test or estimated e.g. from the solubility product) less than the $L(E)C{50}$ of the soluble metal ion.
-In those cases when the soluble forms of the metal of poorly soluble metal compounds have a $L(E)C{50} \leq 100$ mg/l and the substance can be considered as poorly soluble the default safety net classification (Chronic Category 4) should be applied.
+In these cases the results of the Dissolution Screening Test are preferred.

+A9.7.5.3.2.2 Readily soluble metal compounds are classified on the basis of the $L(E)C{50}$ (corrected where necessary for molecular weight):

+- (a) If the $L(E)C{50}$ of the dissolved metal ion is $\leq 1 \text{ mg/l}$ then classify as Acute 1.
+Classify also as Chronic 1 unless there is evidence of both rapid partitioning from the water column and no bioaccumulation; - (b) If the $L(E)C{50}$ of the dissolved metal ion is >1 mg/l but ≤ 10 mg/l then classify as Acute 2.
+Classify also as Chronic 2 unless there is evidence of both rapid partitioning from the water column and no bioaccumulation; - (c) If the $L(E)C{50}$ of the dissolved metal ion is > 10 mg/l and \leq 100 mg/l then classify as Acute 3.
+Classify also as Chronic 3 unless there is evidence of both rapid partitioning from the water column and no bioaccumulation.

+A9.7.5.3.3 If solubility $< L(E)C{50}$, classify default Chronic 4

+A9.7.5.3.3.1 In the context of the classification criteria, poorly soluble compounds of metals are defined as those with a known solubility (either measured e.g. through 24-hour Dissolution Screening test or estimated e.g. from the solubility product) less than the $L(E)C{50}$ of the soluble metal ion.
+In those cases when the soluble forms of the metal of poorly soluble metal compounds have a $L(E)C{50} \leq 100$ mg/l and the substance can be considered as poorly soluble the default safety net classification (Chronic 4) should be applied.

+A9.7.5.3.3.2 7-day transformation test